kellylijhui/FreelanceSmart/README.md

 ---

-## 🎯 What is FreelanceSmart?
+## What is FreelanceSmart?

-FreelanceSmart is a **free, open-source web application** designed specifically for freelancers, contractors, and creative professionals.
-It helps you create professional quotes, invoices, and contracts in minutes - no design skills or legal knowledge required!
+FreelanceSmart is a free, open-source web application designed specifically for freelancers, contractors, and creative professionals.
+It helps you create professional quotes, invoices, and contracts in minutes without requiring design skills or legal knowledge.

-**All pricing is displayed in Canadian Dollars (CAD).**

-### Perfect for:
+**Perfect for:**
-- 🎨 Graphic Designers
+- Graphic Designers
-- ✍️ Copywriters & Content Creators
+- Copywriters & Content Creators
-- 💻 Web Developers
+- Web Developers
-- 📊 Consultants
+- Consultants
-- 🎥 Video Editors
+- Video Editors
-- 📸 Photographers
+- Photographers
-- ...and any other freelance professional!
+- Any other freelance professional

 ---

-## 💡 Why Use FreelanceSmart?
+## Why Use FreelanceSmart?

 ### The Problem

 As a freelancer, you spend hours:
 - Wondering if you're charging the right amount
 - Creating quotes from scratch in Word or Google Docs